[Video] On Board the First Arcadia Sherpa XL

 by Miranda Blazeby

-The first Arcadia Sherpa XL eco-friendly motor yacht has been launched and unveiled at the Cannes Yachting Festival.
+BOAT International has released an exclusive video touring the first Arcadia Sherpa XL eco-friendly motor yacht at the [Cannes Yachting Festival](Cannes Yachting Festival).

 The milestone also marks 10 years since the first Arcadia A85 was introduced.

 Designed inside and out by Milan design studio Hot Lab, the build of the Sherpa XL was started on-spec.
 The Sherpa range was first introduced with the original 16.8 metre Arcadia Sherpa shadow at Boot Düsseldorf in 2016 and the new Sherpa XL builds on this success.

 The result is a more self-sufficient "pocket superyacht" with larger deck areas and spacious interior volume thanks to its roomy 6.9 metre beam.
 The yacht boasts 220 square metres of interior and exterior living space.

 Yard director Ugo Pellegrino previously said the debut marked an “exciting moment” for Arcadia.

 “Today, with ten years’ ‘experience’, we can proceed with the natural evolution of our philosophy, reaching an increasingly larger audience that has understood the idea and the people who make up Arcadia Yachts," he said.

 The eco-friendly Sherpa XL yacht is equipped with Arcadia's trademark solar panels, which provide up to 2kW of clean electricity.
 This is sufficient to power nearly all the yacht's hotel load, except for the air conditioning.
 The yacht will also be fitted with low-consumption appliances and LED lights to further reduce its environmental impact.